IS303-Steffen/a04-friend-tracker/README.md

 ## Rubric
 This assignment contains the automated tests listed below.
 The tests will ignore spacing, capitalization, and punctuation, but you will fail the tests if you spell something wrong or calculate something incorrectly.

+After this table, see the Test Cases table to see what inputs will be run for each of the tests below.
+To receive points for test, the test must pass each of the individual test cases.

 <table>
 <thead>
     <tr>